Thomasims/NetDebug/README.md

 - Place breakpoints and start debugging in vscode.

 # Notes
 - The server uses a timer to listen for new requests.
-As such you will need to have a player (or a bot) on the server for it to run.
+As such you will need to have a player (or a bot) on the server or set `sv_hibernate_think 1` for it to run.